JGTP/appendix/OWL implementation/README.md

 # README

 This includes supplementary material for a 2020 ISI paper.
-DO NOT REMOVE.

 ### Contents